Reinforcement Learning with Exogenous States and Rewards: Algorithms for Decomposing a 2-Exogenous State MDP into Exogenous and Endogenous Components

 The primary advantage of \sras{} compared to \grds{} is that the CCC minimization problems have dimension $(d-k)\times 1$.
 However, \grds{} can halt as soon as it finds a $W_{exo}$ that satisfies the full CCC objective, whereas \sras{} must solve all $d$ problems.
 We can introduce heuristics to terminate $d$ early.
 For example, we can monitor the residual variance $\|\hat{\mathbf{X}}\cdot w_R-\mathbf{R}\|_2^2$ of the reward regression.
 This decreases monotonically as columns are added to $W_{exo}$, and when those decreases become very small, we can terminate \sras{}.
 This can make \sras{} very efficient when the exogenous subspace has low rank $d_{exo}$ relative to the rank $d$ of the full state space.
 In such cases, \grds{} must solve $d - d_{exo} + 1$ large manifold optimization problems of dimension at least $d \times d_{exo}$, whereas \sras{} must only solve $d_{exo}$ problems of dimension $(d-k)\times 1$.

 What can we say about the correctness of \sras{}?
-First, in an oracle version of \sras{} (where the MDP was admissible, the data were collected using a fully-randomized policy, and CMI was computed instead of CCC), the $W_{exo}$ matrix returned by \sras{} would define a valid exo/endo decomposition.
-This is because it would satisfy the full CMI constraint.
+First, in an oracle version of \sras{} (where the MDP is admissible, the data are collected using a fully-randomized policy, and CMI is computed instead of CCC), the $W_{exo}$ matrix returned by \sras{} defines a valid exo/endo decomposition.
+This is because it satisfies the full CMI constraint.
 However, it would not necessarily define the maximal exogenous subspace, because the $w$ vectors found using the simplified objective and stored in $W_{temp}$ might not be a subset of a satisfying $W_{exo}$ matrix.
 Of course, because the actual \sras{} algorithm introduces the CCC approximation and only requires the CCC to be less than $\epsilon$, we do not have any guarantee that the $W_{exo}$ matrix returned by \sras{} defines a valid exogenous subspace.
 We now turn to experimental tests of the algorithms to see whether they produce useful results despite their several approximations.

+We conducted a series of experiments to understand the behavior of our algorithms.
+In addition to \grds{} and \sras{}, we defined a third algorithm, Simplified-\grds{} that applies the simplified objective $CCC(S'W_{Exo} ; A | SW_{exo})$ in Line 6 of Algorithm~\ref{alg:Global} but then still uses the full objective in Line 7.
+Like \sras{}, Simplified-\grds{} will always return a valid $W_{exo}$, but it may not be maximal.